 Miriam Josi is an independent designer based in Paris.
 Born in Switzerland, she has lived all over the world and studied at the School of Fine Arts in San Juan, Puerto Rico; ENSCI-les Ateliers, Paris; and Parsons School of Design.
 Low tech minimalism informs Josi’s aesthetic approach as well as the manufacturing processes she uses.
 Her work has been exhibited at Paris Design Week, in the London Design Festival, and at other leading fashion design events.

 Dr. Morna Laing is Assistant Professor in Fashion Studies at The New School, Parsons Paris.
 She is the author of ‘Picturing the Woman-child’ and co-editor of ‘Revisiting the Gaze: The Fashioned Body and the Politics of Looking’ (Bloomsbury Academic).
 She was awarded her Ph.D. in Cultural Studies from University of the Arts London in 2016 and is Fellow of the Higher Education Academy in the UK.

-You’ll receive guidance from a Parsons mentor who can support you and answer questions as you deepen your learning experience.
+Receive guidance from a Parsons mentor who can support you throughout your journey to deepen your learning experience.
 You can expect: